Public Education in Honduras

 In short, while wealthy Hondurans are able to afford an elite education, the options available to families of modest means are typically of substandard quality.

 Mayatan offers Honduras a different model of high-quality education in English and Spanish.
-It was founded by local women and is operated as a non-profit.
+Our school was founded by local women and operates as a non-profit organization.
 The school has no religious affiliation.
 Mayatan has small class sizes (average of 16 students per class), offers educational amenities like an English-language library, laptop computers, and a wet science lab, and allows its graduates to earn Honduran and American high school diplomas.

 Mayatan seeks sponsors to fulfill some its scholarship expenses.
 Sponsors are often individuals or groups of individuals who discover the school during a visit to Copán Ruinas.
 Sponsors play an essential role in allowing Mayatan to continue to offer scholarships to incoming students.
 Read more about becoming a sponsor here.